Red Playground, Day 3

 I want to play in the studio the next twelve months to boost creativity.
 Because children seem to be the experts in play, I’ve taken notice of what they do.

-Left to their own devices, the they toss out rules that hamper a splendid time.
+Left to their own devices, they toss out rules that hamper a splendid time.
 Sure enough, fights do erupt.
 But, isn’t that part of the fun?

-Breaking the Rules
+Breaking the rules

 The principles, including balance, contrast, movement, pattern, rhythm, unity, emphasis and proportion can be manipulated to see where the work ends up.